PHARTGAMES/SpaceMonkey/README.md

 ### Usage

+1. Go to the main interface of Space Monkey and select a main config for GTAV.
-1. Go to the main interface of Space Monkey and press the GTAV button.
+2. Go to the main interface of Space Monkey and press the GTAV button.
-2. Press the Initialize! button.
+3. Press the Initialize! button.
-3. Space Monkey will now wait for a connection from GTAV and output telemetry automatically.
+4. Space Monkey will now wait for a connection from GTAV and output telemetry automatically.
 You can launch GTAV and any other software at this point.

 ---
 ## Digital Combat Simulator